gatykazimi/tensorflow-projects/README.md

 However, sometimes the model would become less accurate with the higher epoch number, so the number of epochs had to be optimized (epochs=15 here).

 ![image](https://github.com/user-attachments/assets/46c449f1-0f29-40d6-89c2-3c046e4ca49f)
-After the model was trained, I compared it against the test batch, and it had a **70%** accuracy.
+After the model was trained, it showed **70%** accuracy with the test data.